-- Wirral is a borough of contrast, both in its physical characteristics and demographics.
+- Map 1 shows Wirral as a borough of contrast, both in its physical characteristics and demographics.
 Rural areas and urban and industrialised areas sit side by side in a compact peninsula of 60 square miles with around 30 miles of coastline. - There is a lower proportion of younger adults in their twenties and thirties and a higher proportion of older people in Wirral compared to England and Wales - The 65+ age group is expected to increase at a faster rate than any other age group over the next two decades.
-Between 2006 and 2031 it is estimated that this population group will have increased by 45% in Wirral - The Index of Multiple Deprivation (IMD) 2010, ranked Wirral as being in the most deprived 20% of local authorities nationally.
-The map (left) shows this differential in deprivation between the east and west of Wirral visually - The inequality in disability-free life expectancy for example, is the largest in England and stood at 20 years for men and 17 years for women (Marmot Indicators, 2012)
+Between 2006 and 2031 it is estimated that this population group will have increased by 45% in Wirral - The Index of Multiple Deprivation (IMD) 2010, ranked Wirral for the first time as 66th so just outside the 20% most deprived local authorities nationally.
+The map (above) shows this differential in deprivation between the east and west of Wirral visually - Women in Wirral have longer life expectancy than men and are also expected to have a longer period of healthy life; (62 years compared to 60 years).
+Despite this, women in Wirral are also likely to spend more years in poor health (21 years compared to 18 years).
+This means that almost one third of people's lives in Wirral are likely to be spent in poor health.
+When compared to the national healthy life expectancies, both males and females in Wirral are expected to spend an additional 2 years in poor health (Marmot Indicators, 2015).